- Personal Website

-Dr. Park is a recipient of numerous honors and awards, including The Isadore and Goldie Millstone Fellowship (HUC, 2005-9), Rev. John Oak Foundation Scholarship (Sarang Community Church, Korea, 2005-7), High Honors (DTS, 2004), Merrill F. Unger Award in the Old Testament (DTS, 2004), International Student Full Scholarship (DTS, 1999-2003), Magna Cum Laude (POSTECH, 1993), POSCO Research Fellowship (1991-3), Hyundai Motors Research Fellowship (1991-3), Summa Cum Laude (Hanyang, 1991), University Scholarship of Excellence (Hanyang, 1987-9), and National Research Foundation Fellowship of Excellence (The Government of the Republic of Korea, 1989-1991).
+Dr. Park is a recipient of numerous honors and awards, including In Trust Research Grant for Innovative Theological Education (2022-23), The Professor of the Year (2022), The Isadore and Goldie Millstone Fellowship (HUC, 2005-9), Rev. John Oak Foundation Scholarship (Sarang Community Church, Korea, 2005-7), Merrill F. Unger Award in the Old Testament (DTS, 2004), International Student Full Scholarship (DTS, 1999-2003), POSCO Research Fellowship (1991-3), Hyundai Motors Research Fellowship (1991-3), University Scholarship of Excellence (Hanyang, 1987-9), and National Research Foundation Fellowship of Excellence (South Korea Government, 1989-1991).

 Dr. Park has previously served Cincinnati Chinese Church and Arlington Chinese Church for 14 years and foreign laborer ministry at Sarang Community Church (Seoul, Korea).
 Dr. Park is married to Alice and has three children: Eileen, Eunice, and Euclid.

 Typology in Biblical Hebrew Meter: A Generative Metrical Approach (New York: Edwin Mellen Press, 2017).